demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 ### azure-ad-auth-complete
 ***
 Run this command to complete the authorization process.
-Should be used after running the azure-ad-auth-start command.
+This should be used after running the azure-ad-auth-start command.

 #### Base Command